undrivendev/true-pokemon/README.md

 This is showcase project exposing a single API that, given a pokémon name, will return a description in 'Shakespearean' terms.

 NOTE: this project has a level of complexity that I wouldn't necessarily recommend for an API with simple requirements like this one: this is meant to showcase how I would approach building a solution for a reasonably-sized project.
+The logic is basically contained in the [PokemonQueryHandler](src/TruePokemon.Application/Queries/PokemonQueryHandler.cs) class.

 The project is based on the template I'm building [on my other repo](https://github.com/undrivendev/template-webapi-aspnet).